 An employee receiving grade retention is eligible for within-grade increases (if the criteria have been met) and 100 percent of any general pay adjustments, such as nationwide and locality pay adjustments and special salary rate supplements, for the retained grade during the 2-year grade retention period.
 An employee covered under CAPS or APMS is eligible for performance increases, unless their pay is already at the maximum of the pay band, and 100 percent of any general pay adjustments, such as nationwide and locality pay adjustments and special salary rate supplements, for the retained grade during the 2-year grade retention period.
-Upon expiration of the 2-year grade retention period.
+Upon expiration of the 2-year retained grade period, the employee is eligible for pay retention, if applicable.